dmustanger/7dtd-ServerTools/README.md

 <br>
 Download and extract the files.<br>
 <br>
-Copy the Mods folder to the root directory of your server or the user data directory if you prefer.<br>
+Copy the Mods folder from the latest release to the user data directory or to the root directory of your server if you prefer.<br>
+It is highly recommended that you use the user data folder.
+The root folder can be used but the developers will eventually drop support for mods located there.<br>
 <br>
 Start the server.<br>
 <br>